richardbertozzo/type-coffee/README.md

 go run cmd/cli/main.go --CHAT_GPT_KEY <your_chat_gpt_key> --DATABASE_URL <database_url>
 ```

-This will run the CLI interface, which will output the best coffees for you.
+This will run the CLI interface, which will output the best coffees for you from the selected characteristics.

 ## Data Sources